-Kuriakose Elias Chavara though he hailed from an upper caste Syrian Christian family, he played a major role in educating the people of the lower ranks of society.
-In 1846, Kuriakose Elias established St. Joseph’s Press at Mannanam- a remote hamlet near the town of Kottayam in Central Kerala.
+Kuriakose Elias Chavara, though he hailed from an upper-caste Syrian Christian family, played a major role in educating the people of the lower ranks of society.
+In 1846, Kuriakose Elias established St. Joseph’s Press at Mannanam, a remote hamlet near the town of Kottayam in central Kerala.
 This was the third printing press in Kerala and the first press founded by a Keralite without the help of foreigners.
-From this printing press came the first Malayalam newspaper Nasrani Deepika which later became a daily in 1887 and is circulated even today as Deepika.
+From this printing press came the first Malayalam newspaper, Nasrani Deepika, which later became a daily in 1887 and is circulated even today as Deepika.
 He also started a school at Mannanam in 1846.
-He was responsible for introducing noon day meals in schools, a practice later adopted by the rulers of Travancore and then by the Indian government.
-In 1864, while he was serving as the Vicar General of Syrian Catholics, he ordered to start a school along with every church which was successful in making free education available for everyone.
-Thus schools in Kerala came to be known as ‘pallikudam’.
+He was responsible for introducing noon-day meals in schools, a practise later adopted by the rulers of Travancore and then by the Indian government.
+In 1864, while he was serving as the Vicar General of Syrian Catholics, he ordered every church to start a school, which was successful in making free education available for everyone.
+Thus, schools in Kerala came to be known as ‘pallikudam’.

-The service of St. Kuriakose Elias Chavara has been acknowledged and lauded with gratitude by the Government of India and to honour him, the Government released a postal stamp with his portrait in 1986.
-The CMI congregation with a membership of 2300, serves humanity in educational, social, healthcare and other activities, aiming the prosperity and well-being of the society.
-Though Christ Academy is a minority institution, it strives to impart quality education without distinction of religion, caste or creed.
+The service of St. Kuriakose Elias Chavara has been acknowledged and lauded with gratitude by the Government of India, and to honour him, the Government released a postal stamp with his portrait in 1986.
+The CMI congregation, with a membership of 2300, serves humanity in educational, social, healthcare, and other activities, aiming for the prosperity and well-being of society.
+Though Christ Academy is a minority institution, it strives to impart quality education without distinction of religion, caste, or creed.